-Maria Henry, 49, was elected Senior Vice President and Chief Financial Officer in April 2015.
-Prior to joining Kimberly-Clark, Ms. Henry was the chief financial officer of Hillshire Brands Company from 2012 to 2014, and Chief Financial Officer of Sara Lee's North American Retail and Food Service business from 2011 to 2012.
-Prior to joining Sara Lee in 2011, Ms. Henry was executive vice president and chief financial officer of Culligan International, where she was responsible for finance, strategy, business development and information technology.
-Before Culligan, Ms. Henry was the Chief Financial Officer for Vastera, a publicly-traded global trade management company.
-She began her career at General Electric.
+Maria Henry, 50, was elected Senior Vice President and Chief Financial Officer in April 2015.
+Prior to joining Kimberly-Clark, Ms. Henry served as Chief Financial Officer of Hillshire Brands Company, a branded food products company, from 2012 to 2014, and Chief Financial Officer of Sara Lee Corporation's North American Retail and Food Service business from 2011 to 2012.
+Prior to joining Sara Lee (the predecessor to Hillshire Brands) in 2011, Ms. Henry was Executive Vice President and Chief Financial Officer of Culligan International, where she was responsible for finance, strategy, business development and information technology.
+Before Culligan, Ms. Henry served as Chief Financial Officer of Vastera, Inc. She began her career at General Electric.
+She also serves on the board of directors of General Mills, Inc.

-Michael D. Hsu, 51, was elected Group President - K-C North America in 2013.
-From 2012 to May 2013, his title was Group President - North America Consumer Products.
-He is responsible for our consumer business in North America, as well as leading the development of new business strategies for global nonwovens.
+Michael D. Hsu, 52, was elected President and Chief Operating Officer and a member of the Board in January 2017.
+He is responsible for the day-to-day operations of our business units, along with our global innovation, marketing and supply chain functions.
+He served as Group President - K-C North America from 2013 to 2016, where he was responsible for our consumer business in North America, as well as leading the development of new business strategies for global nonwovens.
+From 2012 to 2013, his title was Group President - North America Consumer Products.
 Prior to joining Kimberly-Clark, Mr. Hsu served as Executive Vice President and Chief Commercial Officer of Kraft Foods, Inc., a North American grocery manufacturing and processing conglomerate, from January 2012 to July 2012, as President of Sales, Customer Marketing and Logistics from 2010 to 2012 and as President of its grocery business unit from 2008 to 2010.
-Prior to that, Mr. Hsu served as President and Chief Operating Officer, Foodservice at H. J. Heinz Company, a manufacturer and marketer of food products.
+Prior to that, Mr. Hsu served as President and Chief Operating Officer, Foodservice at H. J. Heinz Company.
+Mr. Hsu also serves on the board of trustees of United Way U.S.A.

-Sandra MacQuillan, 49, was appointed Senior Vice President and Chief Supply Chain Officer in April 2015.
+Sandra MacQuillan, 50, was elected Senior Vice President and Chief Supply Chain Officer in April 2015.
 She is responsible for procurement, transportation, continuous improvement, sustainability, quality, safety, regulatory operations and lean cost transformation.
-Ms. MacQuillan joined Kimberly-Clark from Mars Incorporated, where she served from 2009 to 2015 as Global Vice President, Supply Chain responsible for manufacturing, engineering and logistics for Global Petcare.
+Ms. MacQuillan joined Kimberly-Clark from Mars Incorporated, a manufacturer of confectionery, pet food, and other food products, where she served from 2009 to 2015 as Global Vice President, Supply Chain, responsible for manufacturing, engineering and logistics for Mars' Global Petcare business.
 She has extensive experience in procurement, technology and engineering.

-Thomas J. Mielke, 57, was elected Senior Vice President - General Counsel in 2013.
+Thomas J. Mielke, 58, was elected Senior Vice President - General Counsel in 2013.
 From 2007 to 2012, his title was Senior Vice President - Law and Government Affairs and Chief Compliance Officer, and from 2012 to 2013, his title was Senior Vice President - General Counsel and Chief Compliance Officer.
 His responsibilities include our legal affairs, internal audit and government relations activities.
 Mr. Mielke joined Kimberly-Clark in 1988.
-He held various positions within the legal function and was appointed Vice President and Chief Patent Counsel in 2000, and Vice President and Chief Counsel - North Atlantic Consumer Products in 2004.
+He has held a number of positions with increasing responsibility within the legal function and was appointed Vice President and Chief Patent Counsel in 2000, and Vice President and Chief Counsel - North Atlantic Consumer Products in 2004.